Trilarion/opensourcegames/entries/civilization_call_to_power_2_source_project.md

 # Civilization: Call To Power 2 Source Project

-_Strategy game released by Activision as a sequel to Civilization: Call to Power, which itself was a successor to the Civilization series by Sid Meier._

 - Home: http://ctp2.darkdust.net/, https://apolyton.net/forum/other-games/call-to-power-2/ctp2-source-code-project
 - Media: https://en.wikipedia.org/wiki/Call_to_Power_II#Source_code_release
 - Inspirations: Call to Power II